publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptE/m__us_usc_t42_s671.md

 >     “(a) __In General.—__

->     Except as otherwise provided in this Act \[see Short Title of 2008 Amendment note set out under [section 1305 of this title][/us/usc/t42/s1305]\], each amendment made by this Act to part B or E of title IV of the Social Security Act \[part B of this subchapter and this part\] shall take effect on the date of the enactment of this Act \[Oct.
+>     Except as otherwise provided in this Act \[see Short Title of 2008 Amendment note set out under [section 1305 of this title][/us/usc/t42/s1305]\], each amendment made by this Act to part B or E of title IV of the Social Security Act \[[42 U.S.C.
+620][/us/usc/t42/s620] et seq., 670 et seq.\] shall take effect on the date of the enactment of this Act \[Oct.
 7, 2008\], and shall apply to payments under the part amended for quarters beginning on or after the effective date of the amendment.

 >     “(b) __Delay Permitted if State Legislation Required.—__

->     In the case of a State plan approved under part B or E of title IV of the Social Security Act \[part B of this subchapter and this part\] which the Secretary of Health and Human Services determines requires State legislation (other than legislation appropriating funds) in order for the plan to meet the additional requirements imposed by this Act, the State plan shall not be regarded as failing to comply with the requirements of such part solely on the basis of the failure of the plan to meet such additional requirements before the 1st day of the 1st calendar quarter beginning after the close of the 1st regular session of the State legislature that ends after the 1-year period beginning with the date of the enactment of this Act \[Oct.
+>     In the case of a State plan approved under part B or E of title IV of the Social Security Act \[[42 U.S.C.
+620][/us/usc/t42/s620] et seq., 670 et seq.\] which the Secretary of Health and Human Services determines requires State legislation (other than legislation appropriating funds) in order for the plan to meet the additional requirements imposed by this Act, the State plan shall not be regarded as failing to comply with the requirements of such part solely on the basis of the failure of the plan to meet such additional requirements before the 1st day of the 1st calendar quarter beginning after the close of the 1st regular session of the State legislature that ends after the 1-year period beginning with the date of the enactment of this Act \[Oct.
 7, 2008\].
 For purposes of the preceding sentence, in the case of a State that has a 2-year legislative session, each year of the session is deemed to be a separate regular session of the State legislature.”

  __Effective Date of 2006 Amendment__